 - This is even possible for predicates that were not exported!
 I personally consider this as a bad design decision.
 However, it has some advantages, e.g. when testing and debugging a program.
 One can call from the top level prompt any predicate in the program and is not limited by module boundaries. - Of course, it is normally bad style to call a predicate with explicit module prefix.

 Effectively, the export list of a module declaration only documents what the author of the module intended to export.
 The user can override this.
-Stefan Brass: Logic Programming/deductive DBs 9.
-Modules in Prolog

 Meta Predicates (1)